castor-data-binding/castor/src/site/markdown/support/support.md

 ## Reporting Bugs and Bug Tracking

-If you find a bug, please file a report at Codehaus' issue management system (JIRA), available at http://jira.codehaus.org/browse/CASTOR.
+If you find a bug, please file a report at [GitHub issues](https://github.com/castor-data-binding/castor/issues).

 ## Commercial Support